mateuszjancy/intro-to-akka-stream/Readme.md

 	Flow[Int].map(_ * 2)
 ```
 * Basic building block.
-* Can aggregate map, filter... operation in nammed variable.
+* Can aggregate map, filter... operation in named variable.
 * Easy to reuse.
-* Can be sean as a part of service layer.
+* Can be seen as a part of service layer.

 ## Flow reusable pieces
 ```scala